peter88213/yw-cnv/docs/template/index.md

 ## Requirements

 - [LibreOffice](https://www.libreoffice.org/) version 5.4 or more recent.
 LibreOffice 7 is highly recommended.
-- Java Runtime Environment (LibreOffice might need it for macro execution).

 **OpenOffice users:** *This extension can not be installed on OpenOffice.
 An OpenOffice variant can be found [here]( https://peter88213.github.io/pywoo).*